preetzware/visa-news/README.md

 #### **Fixed Bugs** ####

 1. **URL conflict issues**
-   During the development process of my project, I experienced a bug with a URL conflict, and you had to update the urlpattern in visa_app/urls.py to resolve it.  `django-admin-interface` package, I encountered duplicate JavaScript files, which led to unexpected behaviors in the admin panel.
-This required careful file management to remove duplicates and ensure only the necessary scripts were loaded.
+   During the development process of my project, I experienced a bug with a URL conflict, and had to update the urlpattern in visa_app/urls.py to resolve it.

-2. **Styles Not Connecting to Login/Signup Pages**
+2. **Filepath issues leading to 404 errors**
-   I faced issues where the styles were not properly connecting to the login and signup pages.
-The root cause was a misnamed directory; I had renamed the default `account` directory to `accounts` in an attempt to improve syntax.
-This also required reverting changes in `urls.py` to restore proper functionality.
+   During the development of the project, I had encountered several filepath issues that caused 404 errors.
+These errors occurred when URLs didn't point to the correct files or resources, making parts of the website inaccessible.
+To resolve these, had to carefully check and adjust the paths, ensuring they matched the expected structure within the project.
+Handling these errors was a key aspect of the debugging process, as it ensured that the website could correctly load resources like images, CSS files, and templates without issues.

-3. **Static Files Issues with .gitignore**
+3. **Javascript: Like and dislike buttons not functioning**
-   While working on static files, I accidentally added critical files to `.gitignore`, which caused them to be excluded from commits.
-This mistake led to untidy and incomplete commits.
-After reverting these changes, I had to clean up the commit history to maintain a professional repository.
+   At two points, I had encountered JavaScript issues where the like and dislike button counts were not functioning correctly.
+This issue stemmed from an error in the JavaScript code handling the button clicks, and also due to incorrect targeting of the DOM elements and issues with how the data was being sent and received from the server.
+Debugging this required inspecting the JavaScript logic, checking the view responses, and ensuring that the like/dislike count dynamically updated without page reloads.
+Resolving this improved user interaction on the website and allowed proper functionality for these features.

-4. **Heroku Deployment Forms Bug**
+4. **Search functionality results**
-   A bug arose during Heroku deployment where forms were not rendering correctly.
-Clearing the cache resolved this issue.
+   During development, I encountered an issue where the search functionality only returned results from the visa_app, excluding the articles from the visanews app.
+This was a result of the search view being limited to one app.
+To resolve this, I had to adjust the views to ensure they queried articles from both apps—visa_app and visanews.
+This involved modifying the search logic to combine the search results from both models and ensuring that titles, categories, and excerpts were matched across both apps, allowing for comprehensive search results across the entire site.

 5. **Styles not reflecting on deployed website**
    A few times I had this issue where I applied some styles that would not reflect on the deployed website.
 After debugging, I realized it was due to not running `collectstatic` in the terminal to collect the latest CSS changes.
 After making CSS changes and running this command, this issue was completely resolved.